checkmateeerree/secopsclub/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 # Now, On to the Actual Project!
-This is our scuffed attempt at being full-stack web developers.
+Disclaimer: This is our scuffed attempt at being full-stack web developers.
 When you take over you can probably refactor a bunch of the code to make it cleaner.
 ## Frontend
+### Rendered Components
+We have divided our frontend side of the project into 2 parts.
+1. Screens
+2. Components